AnyaManuh/rsschool-cv/cv.md

 <h1>Manuh Anna<h1>
 <h4>[My photo in git](https://avatars.githubusercontent.com/u/106826478?v=4)<h4>

-<h4>*My email:* anya.man2410@gmail.com<h4>
+<h4>*My email:* anya.man2410@gmail.com
 *My telegram id:* @aanechkaaam<h4>

-**About me**<h3>
+<h4>**About me**<h4>

-I'm a student who's going to get knowledge in front-end during the EPAM's course.
+<h3>I'm a student who's going to get knowledge in front-end during the EPAM's course.
 I want to become a professional programmer in the future so I try myself in some new fields.
 I'm a determined person, passionate about work I'm interested in, quik-witted.
 I think that my meticulousness gives advantages when it comes to serious jobs.
-I'm quite communicative and never have difficulties in interaction with people.<h4>
+I'm quite communicative and never have difficulties in interaction with people.<h3>

 **My skills**<h3>